-Lower school students' EpiPens are stored in the lower school head's office and in the dining hall.
+Lower school students' EpiPens are stored in the Health Office and in the dining hall.
 Students with bee or wasp allergies will have a second set of EpiPens that stays with the PE teachers.

 Upper school students' EpiPens are stored in the executive assistant's desk, and students with food allergies have a second EpiPen in the dining hall.
-Students with bee or wasp allergies have a second set that stays with their coach for sports.
+Students with bee or wasp allergies should have a second set that stays with their coach or on them for sports.